-Notwithstanding the recently published Guidance,74 there will remain some uncertainties concerning the scope of application of the new threshold.
+Notwithstanding the Guidance published in 2018,75 there will remain some uncertainties concerning the scope of application of the new threshold.
 Moreover, despite its legislative rationale, the new threshold does not only concern companies operating in the field of the digital economy.
 Rather, experience has already shown that transactions where the new threshold triggered a notification obligation often involved companies from the real estate sector and other traditional industries where the target companies achieved high profits in relation to their turnover.